jimmynicol/atomicity.css/README.md

       gulp.watch(['css/**/*.scss'], ['css']);
     });

+You can also use the gulp connector as a through stream as well, if you have other CSS you would like to append before Atomicity.

+    gulp.task('css', function () {
+      gulp.src(['/path/to/my.css'])
+        .pipe(atomicity.gulp.through({
+          autoprefixer: true,
+          variables: '/path/to/my_variables.scss'
+        }))
+        .pipe(gulp.dest('.'));
+    });

 ### Grunt
 [Grunt](http://gruntjs.com/) is a task runner that allows you to build up config files to build out your assets.
 Atomicity creates a multiTask so you can configure any number of different permutations.
-Below are two tasks one for development and one for a production distribution.
+Below are two tasks: one for development and one for a production distribution.

     var atomicity = require('./');